aramder/aramder.github.io/lcftra/_posts/2018-6-1-DTMF Controller.md

 ![3D mockup of a PCBA](/images/lcftra/DTMF controller/DTMF controller 3D rear.png)

-This PCB has been sent out to be manufactured.
-I'll begin populating the board in early July.
+The main PCB has been assembled and programming is complete(July).
+Now I just have to install the controller in the intercom box some time before the 2019 Rose Parade.